scaleoutsystems/digital-pathology-tutorial/README.md

 # Acute Myeloid Leukemia classification using a federated Convolutional Neural Network

 The purpose of this workshop is to explore the possibilities of federate learning (FL) through a realistic use-case in digital pathology.
 We will work with a scenario where a public research dataset is partitioned into a number of subsets, where each subset would corresponds to private data on one hostipital/clinic.
-We will then use FEDn and STACKn to:
+We will then use Studio and FEDn to:

 1. Train a model on data from one clinic (the model one client can obtain in isolation).
 2. Export the weights in the pre-trained network for use as a seed model in a FEDn federation.